xlloyd/moviebookingsystem/README.md

 - **Utility Functions**: The code includes several utility functions to perform common tasks.
 These functions include clearing the console screen, parsing seat information, and validating input formats.
 These utility functions help streamline the code and enhance its readability.

-#include <iostream>
-#include <fstream>
-#include <sstream>
-#include <cstdlib>
-#include <unordered_map>
-#include <vector>
-#include <algorithm>
-#include <windows.h>
-#include <conio.h>
-#include <unordered_set>
-#include <iomanip>
-#include <regex>
-#include <string>
+Certainly!
+Here's an updated version of the library descriptions that you can include in the README of your GitHub repository:

+---

+Apologies for the oversight.
+You are correct that the `cstdlib` library does not include the `rand` function.

+Here's an updated version of the library descriptions without the mention of `std::rand`:

+---

+## Library Descriptions

+The following libraries are used in the code:

-<iostream>: Used for input/output stream operations.
-It provides functionality for reading input from the user (std::cin) and displaying output to the console (std::cout).
+- **iostream**: Provides input/output stream operations for reading input from the user (`std::cin`) and displaying output to the console (`std::cout`).

-<fstream>: Used for file stream operations.
-It allows reading from and writing to files (std::ifstream, std::ofstream).
+- **fstream**: Enables file stream operations, allowing reading from and writing to files (`std::ifstream`, `std::ofstream`).

-<sstream>: Used for string stream operations.
-It provides functionality for reading from and writing to strings (std::stringstream).
+- **sstream**: Provides string stream operations for reading from and writing to strings (`std::stringstream`).

-<cstdlib>: Used for general-purpose functions.
-In your code, it is likely used for string conversions (std::stoi, std::stod) and generating random numbers (std::rand).

-<unordered_map>: Used for storing key-value pairs in an unordered map data structure.
-In your code, it is used to store movie information, where the movie title is the key and the corresponding movie details are the value (std::unordered_map<std::string, Movie>).
+- **unordered_map**: Used for storing key-value pairs in an unordered map data structure.
+In this code, it is used to store movie information, with the movie title as the key and the corresponding movie details as the value (`std::unordered_map<std::string, Movie>`).

-<vector>: Used for dynamic arrays.
-In your code, it is used to store lists of movie titles and user information (std::vector<std::string>, std::vector<User>).
+- **vector**: Supports dynamic arrays and is used to store lists of movie titles and user information (`std::vector<std::string>`, `std::vector<User>`).

-<algorithm>: Used for various algorithms.
-In your code, it is used for sorting movie titles (std::sort) and finding the maximum value for formatting output (std::max).
+- **algorithm**: Provides various algorithms such as sorting (`std::sort`) and finding the maximum value (`std::max`).
+It is used in this code to sort movie titles and format output.

-<windows.h> and <conio.h>: These are Windows-specific libraries used for console-related functions.
-In your code, they may be used for functions like clearing the console screen (clearScreen()) and reading user input without waiting for the Enter key (_getch()).
+- **windows.h** and **conio.h**: These Windows-specific libraries are used for console-related functions.
+In this code, they may be used for clearing the console screen (`clearScreen()`) and reading user input without waiting for the Enter key (`_getch()`).

-<unordered_set>: Used for storing unique elements in no particular order.
-In your code, it may be used to store unique phone numbers or email addresses (std::unordered_set<std::string>).
+- **unordered_set**: Used for storing unique elements in no particular order.
+In this code, it may be used to store unique phone numbers or email addresses (`std::unordered_set<std::string>`).

-<iomanip>: Used for input/output manipulation.
-In your code, it may be used for formatting output, such as aligning text (std::setw, std::left).
+- **iomanip**: Provides input/output manipulation for formatting output, such as aligning text (`std::setw`, `std::left`).

-<regex>: Used for regular expressions.
-In your code, it may be used for validating email addresses or performing pattern matching operations on strings (std::regex_match).
+- **regex**: Supports regular expressions for pattern matching and validation.
+In this code, it may be used for validating email addresses or performing pattern matching operations on strings (`std::regex_match`).

-<string>: Used for string operations and manipulations.
-In your code, it is used for storing and manipulating strings (std::string).
+- **string**: Used for string operations and manipulations (`std::string`).

+These libraries provide essential functionalities for various aspects of the code, including input/output handling, file operations, data storage, manipulation of strings, and more.

+---

 ### Usage